-Install and assign Configuration Manager clients using Azure AD for authentication
+Install and assign Configuration Manager clients using Microsoft Entra ID for authentication

-To install the Configuration Manager client on Windows devices using Azure Active Directory (Azure AD) authentication, integrate Configuration Manager with Azure AD.
+To install the Configuration Manager client on Windows devices using Microsoft Entra authentication, integrate Configuration Manager with Microsoft Entra ID.
 Clients can be on the intranet communicating directly with an HTTPS-enabled management point or any management point in a site enabled for Enhanced HTTP.
 They can also be internet-based communicating through the CMG or with an Internet-based management point.
-This process uses Azure AD to authenticate clients to the Configuration Manager site.
-Azure AD replaces the need to configure and use client authentication certificates.
+This process uses Microsoft Entra ID to authenticate clients to the Configuration Manager site.
+Microsoft Entra ID replaces the need to configure and use client authentication certificates.

-Setting up Azure AD may be easier for some customers than setting up a public key infrastructure for certificate-based authentication.
-There are features that require you onboard the site to Azure AD, but don't necessarily require the clients to be Azure AD-joined.
+Setting up Microsoft Entra ID may be easier for some customers than setting up a public key infrastructure for certificate-based authentication.
+There are features that require you onboard the site to Microsoft Entra ID, but don't necessarily require the clients to be Microsoft Entra joined.
 For more information, see the following articles:

 Before you begin